 Explore a selection of handpicked YouTube banner designs to get inspiration for building your very own.

 1. Feature your brand tagline or slogan.

 Your YouTube banner is an excellent digital real estate piece to showcase what you think is important about your channel.
 Broadcast your brand’s tagline or slogan across your banner in an eye-catching way.
-Now that you know about font pairing, text styles, and text effects, use these design elements to create magic with your tagline.
+Now that you know about font pairing, text styles and text effects, use these design elements to create magic with your tagline.

 2. Use your banner space for updates.

 It is likely that viewers are regularly coming to your page to find your latest video upload.
 So why not take advantage of the traffic?
 Use your banner as a space to provide updates or add a seasonal touch to your channel.
-Going offline?
+Going off-line?
 Add that to your banner along with a return date, so viewers know when you’ll be back.
 Is it your channel’s birthday?
 Add a cake and candles to your banner for the week to make it celebratory.
-In this example, we see that Matt’s travel channel is focused on national parks.
+In this example, we see that Matte’s travel channel is focused on national parks.